 The McDonnell Center for Systems Neuroscience supports research initiatives at Washington University.
-Two funding opportunities are supported by the Center: small grant proposals and new resource proposals.
+Two funding opportunities are supported by the Center: small grants program and new resource proposals.

-All applicants must be faculty at Washington University and must submit a biosketch with their application.
-In addition, if the faculty member is an instructor or on a non-tenure track (clinical or research track), the application must include a letter of support from the applicant’s Department Head stating the department’s commitment to the applicant’s research career development at WU.
+Eligibility: Applicants must be faculty at WU.
+If the applicant is an instructor or on a non-tenure track (clinical or research track), the request must include a letter of support from the applicant’s Department Head stating the department’s commitment to the applicant’s research career development at WU.

 Budget: Requests can be of any size within the available resources of the Center, and are not bound by any fixed amount requirement.
 However, requests above $40,000 for a single year and/or for multiple years receive more scrutiny and face a higher threshold for funding.
 Funds may be used for relevant expenses of the project including salary support for personnel.
 Salary support for faculty is not typically allowed.
 Travel requests are not allowed, unless critical to the scientific goals of the project.
 Funds must be used within WU and cannot be sent to other institutions.